metalworn/vcard/README.md

 See below for configuration details.

 `/web/php/getInfo.php` is used to gather information from the user that submitted the request for QRL.
-This grabs the sub
+This grabs the submitted IP address and verifies it has not been submitted within the last 24 hrs. `/web/php/getInfo.php` is called by the `/web/php/main.php` script to validate an IP.

+We accept a POST from the website to enter a valid QRL address and hashed IP address into the database with a time